 Free worldwide shipping

-A potential breakthrough in feline medicine is offering new hope to cat owners and veterinarians battling hypertrophic cardiomyopathy (HCM)—a leading cause of sudden death in cats.
-The drug rapamycin, long studied for its anti-aging properties, is now showing strong potential to prevent or even reverse the progression of HCM in cats.
+A potential breakthrough in feline medicine is offering new hope to cat owners and veterinarians battling hypertrophic cardiomyopathy (HCM), a leading cause of sudden death in cats.
+The drug rapamycin, long studied for its anti-aging properties in humans and animals, is now showing strong potential as rapamycin for cats, building on broader longevity research discussed in Can rapamycin really help you live longer? and Is rapamycin an effective longevity drug?.

 A Historic Milestone: FDA Approval of Felicyn-CA1